November 2025, In the Loop

 Source of data: Reuters, obtained through Yahoo!
 Finance and Bloomberg.
 Closing data as of 4 p.m.
 ET.
 The Dow Jones Industrial Average, the Standard & Poor’s 500 Stock Index of blue chip stocks, the Standard & Poor’s MidCap 400 Index, and the Russell 2000 Index are unmanaged indexes representing various segments of the U.S. equity markets by market capitalization.
 The Nasdaq Composite is an unmanaged index representing the companies traded on the Nasdaq stock exchange and the National Market System.
 Frank Russell Company (Russell) is the source and owner of the Russell index data contained or reflected in these materials and all trademarks and copyrights related thereto.
 Russell® is a registered trademark of Russell.
 Russell is not responsible for the formatting or configuration of these materials or for any inaccuracy in T. Rowe Price’s presentation thereof.

-Mainland Chinese stock markets declined as investors pocketed gains after a recent rally.
-The onshore benchmark CSI 300 Index fell 0.81% and the Shanghai Composite Index fell 1.18% in local currency terms, according to FactSet.
-In Hong Kong, the benchmark Hang Seng Index added 1.36%.
+Mainland Chinese stock markets retreated as investors pocketed gains a week after the leading domestic benchmark rose to its highest level in almost four years.
+The CSI 300 Index, the main onshore benchmark, fell 1.08% and the Shanghai Composite Index shed 0.18%, according to FactSet.
+In Hong Kong, the benchmark Hang Seng Index added 1.26%.

 Review the performance of global stock and bond markets over the past week, along with relevant insights from T. Rowe Price economists and investment professionals.